-The RJSCB selected Construction Management firms in the summer of 2011 to support the Architects during the design phase and to supervise the construction work on the Phase 1a projects.
-Each of the three firms selected was awarded two projects.
+The RJSCB selected Construction Management firms in early fall of 2012 to support the Architects during the design phase and to supervise the construction work on the Phase 1b projects.
+Three firms were selected.
 (See Exhibit A - Table of Professional Service Firms)